Jan 18, 2020

+Your online reputation is important.
 You never get a second chance to make a first impression.
 As a physician, your first impression used to determine if you would meet with a specific patient again.
-In today’s world however, it often determines if you will ever meet that patient at all.
+In today’s world, however, it often determines if you will ever meet that patient at all.
 This is not because the importance has subsided, but rather because the location of your first impression now occurs online.
-Even if you personally are not active online, your reputation is.
+Even if you personally are not active online, your online reputation still exists, in some way.
 More patients than ever before are using the Internet to find a doctor.
 If you haven’t established a positive online reputation for them to discover, it is very difficult to make a good first impression.

 Physician rating websites are gaining popularity at an alarming rate.
-The increasing significance of these websites is pressuring doctors to reevaluate their online presence.
+In order to improve your digital rankings, some physicians hire online reputation managers.
+In fact, the increasing significance of these websites is pressuring doctors to reevaluate their online presence.
 Whether or not you’re aware of it, patients are evaluating your work and publishing their opinions online for the world to see.
-The influence customer reviews have can tremendously affect the overall success or failure of any product or service.
+The influence customer reviews have can tremendously affect the overall success or failure of any product or service--physicians and healthcare professionals are no exception to this global trend.
 For physicians, the implications of a bad review can be especially costly.

 Here’s what experts are saying: